 Above all, social platforms like Facebook and Twitter can offer a feeling of comfort.
 Seeing your activity there, users can easily be persuaded to get in touch with you.
 It seems easier and more lively as well compared to the contact form.

 Do you want more subscribers to your email list?
 You should use opt-ins on the prominent places of your website.
-And, the form can be a good place to ask users to put their email address for receiving regular updates.
+And, the form can be a good place to ask users to put their email addresses for receiving regular updates.

 To do that add a check box below the form which seeks permission from the users whether they want to join the list.
 Building an email list can be a grand source of prospective traffic and trusted customers.
 Let’s give users a feeling of growing a connection.